A Hymn for The Trinity

 Trinity Sunday falls on the church calendar as the First Sunday after the Day of Pentecost.
 Thus, the first two Sundays in the long Season of Pentecost are 'holidays' of sorts within the church year.

 But don't take my word as gospel.
 There are far more learnèd scholars out there who know more on the subject than I do, and I am sure beliefs range far and wide between different sects of religion.
-My purpose as a musician is to present a hymn honoring Trinity Sunday.
-It should come as no surprise I have chosen Holy, Holy, Holy for this week's hymn series.
+My purpose as a music lover is to present a hymn honoring Trinity Sunday.
+It should come as no surprise that I have chosen Holy, Holy, Holy for this week's hymn series.

 There are some wonderful images in this text as well.
 Any singing of the words 'Cherubim and Seraphim' are always a pleasure for this singer, but also in that same verse, 'casting down their golden crown into the glassy sea' seems nearly patriotic.
 The whole third verse changes the mood of the hymn completely with 'though the darkness hide Thee, though the eye of sinful man Thy glory may not see' is a powerful statement.
 This should allow the organist to offer a more intimate registration before the exalted finale.

-The second phrase is more wave-like, ending on the dominant chord, the only phrase to do so.
-This second line melody also pops up into its highest in range.
-The fourth and last line of the hymn begins on that same high note the second phrase jumped up to, and generally moves in a line from a high range to low to complete the entire tune.
+The first main musical phrase is arched in shape, rising at the start and falling at the end.
+The same phrase returns again, but in the third line of the hymn, repeating the music note for note.
+The second phrase is more wave-like, rising and falling, only to end on a dominant chord, the only phrase in the hymn to do so.
+This second line melody also pops up into the hymn's highest range.
+The fourth and last phrase of the hymn begins on that same high note the second phrase jumped up to, and generally moves in a descending line from its high range to low, completing the entire tune.

 How do you prefer Holy, Holy, Holy to sound out?